buenosdev/Intellectum/README.md

 ## [ENG]

-Our website offers a platform for selling courses, featuring a standard layout, but with additional features that enhance the user experience.
+My website offers a platform for selling courses, featuring a standard layout, but with additional features that enhance the user experience.
 These features can be explored in the 'Resources' and 'Chat' tabs.
 For a more comprehensive understanding of the site's proposal, I recommend reading the 'About' section, where I provide a more detailed explanation, aiming to facilitate users' understanding.

 ### For ease of access, the text will be below: